-For the project engineering of more than 8 modules line interface connections are to be used.
+For the project engineering of more than 8 modules you may use line interface connections.
 For this you set in the hardware configurator the module IM 360 from the hardware catalog to slot 3 of your 1. profile rail.
 Now you may extend your system with up to 3 profile rails by starting each with an IM 361 from Siemens at slot 3.
+Considering the max total current with the CPU 314-2BG23 from VIPA up to 32 modules may be arranged in a row.
+Here the installation of the line connections IM 360/361 from Siemens is not required.